 Licensing Authority

 The Connecticut Department of Emergency Services and Public Protection is responsible for processing license applications and employee registrations and investigating complaints concerning license statute violations.
-Contact the department using the information below and visit their website for more detailed information.
+If you need to get a private investigator license in Connecticut, contact the department using the information below and visit their website for more detailed information.

 Contact Information